Ricardo-Tesla/GetInvoice/README.md

 Access the application at http://localhost:8080

-You can access the frontend by running Live server / localhost:5500
+You can access the frontend by running (http://localhost:8080/index.html) )

 📜 API Endpoints
 ---